Highlights aboard the Spaboat Merdeka 3

 Want visibility?
 During those months you can see up to 30 meters underwater with total clarity.

-In the low season there is more rain but also fewer travelers.
+In the low season there’s more rain, but also fewer travelers.

 Why did we choose the Merdeka 3?

-Our guide, Kikki It was on another level: professional, fun, and always making sure we were okay.
-The atmosphere was so welcoming that by the third day, we already felt right at home.
+Our guide, Kikki, was on another level: professional, fun, always making sure we were all right.
+By day three we already felt at home on board.

 What's the diving like in Thailand?

-In my opinion, Diving in Thailand is world-class.
-You won’t read it on the internet, but it’s true.
+In my honest opinion, diving in Thailand is world-class.
+You won’t read it online much, but it is.

 A week aboard the Merdeka 3: diving, relaxation and sea in Thailand

-Can you imagine spending a whole week living at sea?
-Crystal-clear waters, exotic marine life, freshly cooked Thai food, and sunsets that seem unreal.
-Well, that’s exactly what we did aboard the Merdeka 3, one of the most authentic liveaboards in Thailand.
+Can you imagine spending a whole week at sea?
+Crystal-clear water, marine life all around, home-cooked Thai meals and sunsets that don’t look quite real.
+That’s exactly what we did aboard the Merdeka 3, one of the most genuine liveaboards in Thailand.

 We wanted something intimate.
-Nothing like boats with 25 people.
+Nothing like boats packed with 25 people.

 The best diving sites in and around Phi Phi National Park